AustralianSDAF/s1_preproc/README.md

   --build-arg GROUP_ID=$(id -g) .
 ```

-11. `cd ..` to be back in the correct director (main code directory)
+11. `cd ..` to be back in the correct directory (main code directory)
 12. Edit the header of `main_config.py` as you need to.
 In particular, change your search parameters, and your data save location
 13. Run `mkdir /data/S1_data`
 14. Run `process_and_download.py` and bob's your uncle.